kafka-training/kafka-training/guides/cluster/add-zookeeper to ensemble.md

 server.2=new_zk_server_ip:port:port
 ```

 Replace `existing_zk_server_ip` and `port` with the IP address and port of the existing ZooKeeper server in the ensemble.
-If you are unsure about the server number (`server.1`), you can check the `myid` file in the `dataDir` directory to find the server number associated with the standalone instance.

 Step 4: Do the same on the existing ZooKeeper server.
 Edit the configuration file on the existing ZooKeeper server in the ensemble and add the following line: (standard ports are 2888 and 3888)